Schloss Johannisberg: The Prince-Abbots of Fulda

 In 1716, Archbishop Lothar Franz von Schönborn sold Johannisberg to the Prince-Abbot of Fulda, Konstantin von Buttlar, who spent a total of 75,392 gulden on the acquisition.
 He expanded the estate into his summer residence for an additional 148,000 gulden.
-The Romanesque church was rebuilt and its interior was redesigned in a baroque style according to the plans of Johann Dientzenhofer.

 The dilapidated monaster buildings were demolished and the leading Mainz architects, Andrea Gallasini and Johann Kaspar Herwarthel, constructed a three-winged Baroque palace with a courtyard located to the north.
 Of this building, the two outer pavilions and the courtyard gate remain unchanged today.
 Within the palace grounds, the pressing house was given a central position.
+The Romanesque church was rebuilt and its interior was redesigned in a baroque style according to the plans of Johann Dientzenhofer.

 In 1721, the impressive 260-meter-long vaulted cellar was completed.
 Significant investments were also made in the vineyards.
 The vineyard area grew from 14.3 to 18.9 hectares, with half of it newly planted.
 Almost exclusively Riesling was planted, with only a small portion reserved for the Orléans (grape) — then still dominant, for example, in the Rüdesheim hills — and Muscat (grape).
 For this reason, Schloss Johannisberg still considers itself the oldest Riesling vineyard in the world.
 The planting density at that time was significantly higher than today; in 1720 and 1721 alone, 293,950 vines were planted, which corresponds to at least 30,000 vines per hectare.
 By the second half of the 18th century, larger quantities of Johannisberger wine were being bottled—usually after ten years of barrel aging.
 Bottling took place in the cellar of the orangery at Fulda's city palace.
-This cellar, where the finest Johannisberger wines were stored, was overseen by the “secret cabinet,” the private treasury of the Prince-Abbot or Prince-Bishop (from 1752 onward).
+This cellar, where the finest Johannisberger wines were stored, was overseen by the "secret cabinet," the private treasury of the Prince-Abbot or Prince-Bishop (from 1762 onward).